rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

 These components remain available in RHDH v1.7.
 However, instead of the Orchestrator Operator serving as a meta-operator managing RHDH and OSL installations, all deployment logic is integrated into the RHDH installation process.

-## Upgrading with RHDH Helm Chart (One PostgreSQL Instance)
+## Upgrading with RHDH Helm Chart (Reusing Original PostgreSQL Instance)

 **Prerequisites**: Familiarize yourself with [deploying RHDH via Helm Chart](https://docs.redhat.com/en/documentation/red_hat_developer_hub/1.6/html/installing_red_hat_developer_hub_on_openshift_container_platform/assembly-install-rhdh-ocp-helm).

-### Background: Database Management

-RHDH supports two database management options:

--  **Local PostgreSQL instance**: A local PostgreSQL instance that gets installed by a [Helm Chart](https://github.com/bitnami/charts/tree/main/bitnami/postgresql)
--  **External database**: A PostgreSQL instance that is managed separately, and its connection configuration is known to the admin.

-RHDH has built-in integration for using external databases, both for the [Chart](https://github.com/redhat-developer/rhdh-chart/blob/main/docs/external-db.md) and the [operator](https://github.com/redhat-developer/rhdh-operator/blob/main/docs/external-db.md).

-Currrently, there is no way to plug in a external DB instance for only the Sonataflow resources.
-When we say "external DB", we mean that the RHDH resources will use the external DB.
-We _can_ however allow the Sonataflow resources to use a seperate database in the RHDH's DB instance.

-We will present different upgrade options that include these two Database Management options.
+In this upgrade scenario, we will reuse the PostgreSQL instance that was used for Orchestrator operator, and will treat it as an external DB for the new RHDH installation.
+No DB migration will be needed, as only a new database will be created in the same instance.

 ### Steps